Utkarshbhimte/smallnote/README.md

 ## Salient Features
 * Create and maange notes easily
 * Pin or archive them
-* Light and DarK mode supported (keeps OS theme as default)
+* Light and Dark mode supported (keeps OS theme as default)
 * Has a global level text search to find notes easily
 * Never loose progress, as everything is persistent